Access

 - Truth, Power and a Free Press

-- Democracy Are You In?
+- Democracy: Are You In?

 Content advice

-This exhibition discusses investigative journalism covering war, sexual abuse, racial discrimination and offshore detention.
+Truth Power and a Free Press discusses investigative journalism covering war, sexual abuse, racial discrimination and offshore detention.
 It also tells stories of journalists who have experienced imprisonment and harassment.
-Aboriginal and Torres Strait Islander people should be aware that the exhibition contains images of people who have died.